 1. Undertake a skills needs analysis: this is when a business looks at the existing company skills and identifies where there may be a need to develop skills.
 We can assist with the skills need analysis.

 3. Search for training providers: once the skills needed are identified, explore the National Apprenticeship Service for a list of all providers that are on the Register of Approved Training Providers (RoATP) and to search for which apprenticeships they deliver.
 Consider what factors are important to you when choosing a provider.
 Is it important they have a history in delivering training for employees?
 You can view a list of the apprenticeship standards we offer – you may wish to discuss your options working with LSBU with one of our dedicated Account Managers.
-We are on the (RoATP) and is one of only two London universities with government funding to train apprentices from non-levy paying companies.
+We are on the (RoATP).

 4. Recruitment: identify how to recruit, as this can be via internal eligible staff or recruiting a new apprentice.
 We offer a free vacancy advertising and shortlisting service to employers.
 Before you issue an apprenticeship work contract, ensure that the prospective candidate meets the LSBU entry requirements and the requirements of the funding rules.
 Most employers wait to issue the final apprenticeship contract until after the prospective apprentice has applied to and been accepted by LSBU.

 5. Written agreement: this is an apprenticeship contract where the employer selects a training provider and enters into an agreement.

 6. Apprentice formally applies for the apprenticeship standard: we have an online application portal where students directly apply to us as their training provider, agreeing their commitment to the apprenticeship.

 7. Sign Commitment Statement: this is a three way agreement between the employer, the apprentice and the training provider.

 8. Link employer and apprentice to LSBU via Apprenticeship Service (digital levy account): this is how you will access the funding.